openKolibri/klais-16/readme.md

 ## Design
 The display is a recreation of sixteen segment alphanumeric displays in a format that is physically larger and thinner than anything available on the viewing front.
 The modular segments can be combined to make a display of any length.
 It is designed to be easy to use and accessible.
 The physical design is based on stacking layers to provide clearance, a diffusion layer, and encapsulation for the electronics.
-The minimalist design and 3:2 aspect ratio were chosen to make intergration very clean.
+The minimalist design and 3:2 aspect ratio were chosen to make integration very clean.
 There are no gaps between characters and when placed side-by-side, there is a flat near-seamless surface.

 | NOON               | MDNT               | BASE               |
 | ------------------ | ------------------ | ------------------ |
 | ![SEG-16-RED-NOON] | ![SEG-16-RED-MDNT] | ![SEG-16-RED-BASE] |

 ### Hardware
-The planels are designed for efficent high yield manufacturing in both small and large quantities, with three possible stages, based on tooling investment.
+The panels are designed for efficient high yield manufacturing in both small and large quantities, with three possible stages, based on tooling investment.
 The physical size of each panel is 100 mm x 66.66 mm, providing a 3:2 aspect ratio and are nominally 5.8 mm thick.
 Each panel weighs 63.97 g with 6 plastic rivets.

 ![schematic]

-A [schematic.pdf] is also avalible.
+A [schematic.pdf] is also available.

 #### LEDs
 The assembly uses 128 0603 surface mount LEDs.
 They are spaced evenly through all the segments, as well as eight of them acting as points in the underline.
-The 0603 (60x30 mil, or 1.5x0.8 mm) package is used for their wide accessability, providing a breadth of alternatives in color, lens projection angle, and brightness for possible subsitutions.
-The datsheets for the LEDs used for each model is provided in the table below.
+The 0603 (60x30 mil, or 1.5x0.8 mm) package is used for their wide accessibility, providing a breadth of alternatives in color, lens projection angle, and brightness for possible substitutions.
+The datasheets for the LEDs used for each model is provided in the table below.

 | Model             | MPN        | Detail          | Current Draw         |
 | ----------------- | ---------- | --------------- | -------------------- |